 H70.
 Out-of-pocket means that someone in the family unit, (usually the Head/Wife/"Wife"), was responsible for the payment of these bills.
+Sometimes a health savings account (HSA) or medical savings account will be used to pay out-of-pocket expenses.

 There are unfolding brackets that will appear if the R answers "DON'T KNOW" or "REFUSED".

-ENTER [1] & [F2] NOTE for responses that don't fit (e.g. too big/small, negative amount).
+ENTER [1] & [F2] NOTE for responses that don't fit (e.g. too big, too small, < 0).